hoffmangroup/segway/doc/segway.rst

       -k, --keep-going    keep going in some threads even when you have errors in another
-      -n, --dry-run       write all files, but do not run any executables -S, --split-sequences
+      -n, --dry-run       write all files, but do not run any executables
-                          split up sequences that are too large to fit into memory

 Python interface
 ================